-- What are the potential side effects of taking this medication?
+- What are the potential side effects of taking

-- What results can I expect from taking this medication?
+- What results can I expect from taking this

-- How long do you think it will take for this treatment to work?
+- How long do you think it will take for this

-- Could this medication interfere with my other medications or supplements?
+- Could this medication interfere with my other medications

 Women with HSDD don’t have to feel powerless in their treatment.
 There are several steps you can take at home to treat your HSDD.
 Often, these steps revolve around exercise, relieving stress, being more open with your partner, and experimenting with different activities in your sex life.
 Your doctor can help you explore ways to promote stress relief whenever possible.
 They can also suggest relationship or marital therapy for certain scenarios.